ayoisaiah/ayoisaiah.github.io/_posts/2016-06-25-classlist-api.md

 ## Browser Support

-The `classList` API is supported by all mordern browsers including IE 10 and later.
+The `classList` API is supported by all modern browsers including IE 10 and later.
 If you need to support older IE versions, you may need to find an alternative method or use a [polyfill](https://github.com/eligrey/classList.js).

 <p class="ciu_embed" data-feature="classlist" data-periods="future_1,current,past_1,past_2">
   <a href="http://caniuse.com/#feat=classlist">Can I Use classlist?</a> Data on support for the classlist feature across the major browsers from caniuse.com.